Format and schedule

 What accessibility is being provided?

-Main events will largely be in English with English live-captions by a trained captioner.
-Text chat options in English will be available for breakout and networking sessions, and we’re also happy to arrange complementary registration/tech demos for any interpreters you might want to bring.
-Both official and informal programming (panels, meetups, and so on) is being formed out of the interests and backgrounds of participants, so we encourage participants to note if they’d be interested in events in other languages, whether signed or spoken.
+Many sessions will be live-captioned in English by a trained captioner.
+Text chat options in English will be available for breakout and networking sessions, and we’re also happy to arrange complimentary registration/tech demos for any interpreters you might want to bring.

 Have other accessibility needs or questions?

-Let us know via the participation form, on social media, or by emailing firstname.lastname@example.org.
+Let us know via social media, or by emailing email@example.com.

 I have another question that’s not answered by this FAQ!